Value-added tax: History

 Following creation of the European Economic Community in 1957, the Fiscal and Financial Committee set up by the European Commission in 1960 under the chairmanship of Professor Fritz Neumark made its priority objective the elimination of distortions to competition caused by disparities in national indirect tax systems.

 The Neumark Report published in 1962 concluded that France's VAT model would be the simplest and most effective indirect tax system.
 This led to the EEC issuing two VAT directives, adopted in April 1967, providing a blueprint for introducing VAT across the EEC, following which, other member states (initially Belgium, Italy, Luxembourg, the Netherlands and West Germany) introduced VAT.

-As of 2020, more than 160 countries collect VAT.

 Implementation

 VAT can be accounts-based or invoice-based.
 All VAT-collecting countries except Japan use the invoice method.

 Using invoices, each seller pays VAT on their sales and passes the buyer an invoice that indicates the amount of tax paid excluding deductions (input tax).
 Buyers who themselves add value and resell the product pay VAT on their own sales (output tax).
 The difference between output tax and input tax is the amount paid to the government (or refunded, in the case of a negative amount).

 Using accounts, the tax is calculated as a percentage of the difference between sales and purchases from taxed accounts.